Construction Industry Statistics 2026: Costs, Housing, Materials & Trends

 of builders report more than half their projects are green

-Source: Dodge Construction Analytics SmartMarket Report, 2025
+Source: Dodge Construction Analytics, SmartMarket Report on Green Building, 2025

 25%

-energy savings in LEED-certified buildings vs conventional
+energy savings in LEED-certified buildings vs conventional buildings

-Source: U.S. Green Building Council, 2025
+Source: U.S. Green Building Council, LEED Performance Data, 2025

 108,000+